pixelcanopy/woocommerce-facebook-checkout-url/README.txt

 6. Update the product

 **Method 2 - Quick Edit (Faster for Multiple Products):**
-1. Go to Products → All Products
+1. On your site dashboard, go to Products → All Products
 2. Hover over any product and click "Quick Edit"
 3. Look for the "Facebook Content ID" field at the bottom
 4. Enter the Content ID and click "Update"